prusnak/rusnak.io/_posts/2017-05-30-how-to-use-trezor-with-rootstock-rsk-using-myetherwallet.md

 title: How to use TREZOR with Rootstock (RSK) using MyEtherWallet
 ---

-**Update: This post is now obsolete, I stopped providing the service and RSK still haven't stepped up and does not provide any alternative.**
+**Update: This post is now obsolete as I stopped providing the service.
+RSK people haven't picked this up and do not provide any alternative.**

 To use RSK using MyEtherWallet one needs to point it to a RSK node which runs using HTTPS (not HTTP) and has correctly set Cross-Origin headers.
 Since there was none, I created one and sent a [pull request](https://github.com/kvhnuke/etherwallet/pull/489) to MyEtherWallet, so this chain can be used out of the box.